 address: Champ de Mars, 5 Avenue Anatole France, 75007 Paris, France

 If there’s one place that captures and in fact personifies the romantic image of Paris as the “City of Love”, then it’s the Eiffel Tower.
-It is not only the most popular place to visit but also one of the most instagrammable locations in Paris that has to be included in your Europe trip itinerary.
+It is not only the most popular place to visit but also one of the most instagrammable locations in Paris that have to be included in your Europe trip itinerary.

 No wonder people are generally seen having photoshoots at the Tower, adding some attractive photos to their Instagram feed.
 Named after the famous engineer Gustave Eiffel, the Eiffel Tower is located on the Champ de Mars in the 7th arrondissement in Paris.

-It is just 3.5 km away from the city centre and can be easily reached by train.
+It is just 3.5 km away from the city center and can be easily reached by train.
 You can either take a regional train RER C to the Champ de Mars-Tour Eiffel station or Line 6 of the metro to the Bir Hakeim station to get to the Eiffel Tower.

 One of the best Paris Instagram spots to capture the Eiffel Tower, besides the garden area next to the Tower, is the Trocadero.
 It gives you multiple vantage points like the staircase and the Main Square to capture the Eiffel Tower in all its glory.
 Come here during the early hours of the morning to get the best opportunity of clicking the Eiffel Tower without crowds.